 Sanitize Counters And Cutting Boards

-Then come back, rinse them off and let them dry.
-After that, you can continue using them again.
-It’s also a good idea to do this once a week to keep your counters and cutting boards free from bacteria.
+Spray them with your peroxide spray, rinse, and let them dry.
+You can do this once a week to keep your counters and cutting boards free from bacteria.

 Clean Your Veggies With Hydrogen Peroxide Cleaner